CT-Hung/ros_template/README.md

 # ros_template

 > This is a template for ros.
-> The python part of autoCreateTemplate isn't done yet.
 > First, create a package by yourself.
 > And then follow following method.